 Leica M10 vs Nikon D5

 The Leica M10 (Typ 3656) and the Nikon D5 are two digital cameras that were announced, respectively, in January 2017 and January 2016.
-The M10 is a rangefinder-style mirrorless camera, while the D5 is a DSLR.
+The M10 is a rangefinder-focusing mirrorless camera, while the D5 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Nikon provides 20.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.